experiments in creating + documenting change

 My good friends Karina and Greg had a baby shower and many ooohs and ahhhs over tiny clothes and bedtime stories ensued.

-A lazy sun-soaked day that started with brunch and then led to clothing swap, community garden market, garage sale, and picnic on the beach.
+A lazy sun-soaked day of brunch, community garden market (where I learned what a “tussie mussie” is), garage sale, and picnic on the beach.
 This is what happens when you ride your bike in Kits without an agenda on a Saturday in September.